Training Module

 Auditing Operational Control

-Audit evidence and judgement for whether operational controls work as intended in day-to-day practice
+Assess whether operational controls and process interactions work reliably in day-to-day practice

 Duration